What is the Early Childhood Advisory Council?

 Members of the Early Childhood Advisory Council (ECAC) include representatives of early childhood education, health care, child welfare, family support, and mental health programs, advocacy organizations, foundations, higher education, unions, state agencies and others involved in provision of services to young children and their families, beginning in pregnancy.

-The ECAC has six work groups that help to achieve the objectives of the ECAC Strategic Plan.
+The ECAC has four work groups that help to achieve the objectives of the ECAC Strategic Plan.
 Composition of the work groups include members of the ECAC as well as others, including parents, advocates, early childhood, education and health-related professionals, who have relevant skills, knowledge, and expertise to contribute.
 Ad hoc groups are created when needed for a focused, short-term project or for a topic that spans the entire ECAC (such as parent involvement in the ECAC).

 What is a comprehensive early childhood system?